Remembrance Day Thank You Quotes

-The Armistice – After great losses, the German Army agreed to a ceasefire with the Allied Army and gave the signaled the end of WWI.
+The Armistice – After great losses, the German Army agreed to a ceasefire with the Allied Army and gave signaled the end of WWI.
 The agreement was signed at 5 am on November 11, 1918.
-After the declaration of ceasefire, people celebrated and came in the streets, they dance, shout, and cheered it.
+After the declaration of the ceasefire, people celebrated and came to the streets, they dance, shout, and cheered it.
 This is the reason Remembrance Day was originally known as Armistice Day.

 Traditions – On this day people pay tribute to the soldiers and take one minute of silence.
 Every year, countries around the world are silenced at around 11 am on the 11 days of the 11 months.

 A red poppy- The poppy was the first plant to grow on the blood-soaked battlefields of Belgium and France.
 In the 19th century, the English poet symbolizes the poppy with sleep or Oblivion.
-After WWI silk poppies were sold on this day and this money is given to the French children for charity and the Returned Soldiers League.
+After WWI silk poppies were sold on this day and this money is given to the French children for charity and to the Returned Soldiers League.

-Facts- The Word Armistice was taken from the Latin word ” arma ” meaning is an arm(weapon) and ” stitium” meaning is ” a stopping” meaning is to put down your arms.
-The Famous poem Flanders Fields written by Canadian Lieutenant Colonel John Macer.
+Facts- The Word Armistice was taken from the Latin word ” arma ” meaning an arm(weapon) and ” stitium” meaning ” a stopping” meaning to put down your arms.
+The Famous poem Flanders Fields was written by Canadian Lieutenant Colonel John Macer.
 It made the red poppy such an Iconic Symbol.
 It is said that he wrote the poem in just only 20 minutes and later the poem he threw it in the garbage.
 WWI was the first war where aircraft were used.
 There were 3000 Australian soldiers who served with the Australia Flying crops.